dkpro/dkpro-tc/pages/DemoExperiment_1_0_0.md

 ### Anatomy of a DKPro TC experiment

-Experiments in DKPro TC follow the following structure, which we briefly discuss subsequently as they are the key concepts of DKPro TC.
+Subsequently, we introduce the key concepts necessary for using DKPro TC by discussing a minimal setup and walk the reader to the building blocks of an experiment.

 ```java